Custom “ONE OF A KIND” Ballet photoshoots are now available!

 ABOUT THE PROJECT

-In September of 2012, I was on a shoot with a model who mentioned she was a ballet dancer and we discussed getting together to photograph her in the dance studio.
+One Summer day, I was on a photoshoot with a model who mentioned she was a ballet dancer and we discussed getting together to photograph her in the dance studio.
 I always thought ballet was a beautiful form of expression so I decided to step outside my comfort zone — the fashion and swimsuit genres I have been shooting for years — and photograph ballet dancers.
 I started to search the web for ballet images to see what was out there and I immediately fell in love with the lines, arches, poses and leaps in the photographs I discovered.

 But I wanted to capture these talented dancers in a different way.
 My vision was to photograph these beautiful ballerinas in places that they would not normally be seen — the yin yang of ballet, if you will.
 As I was stepping out of my comfort zone, I decided the only constraints I would place on this project were threefold, that everyone I photographed had to be a true ballet dancer, all photographs would be in black & white, and that I would have one year to complete the project.
 From this process, Unbalanced Ballet was born.